redcatphp/strategy/README.md

 ```

  The *construct* rule has been added to ensure that every time an instance of PDO is created, it's given a set of constructor arguments.
-See the section on [construct](http://wildsurikat.com/wire-dependency-injection#config-rules-constructor) for more information.
+See the section on [construct](http://redcatphp.com/wire-dependency-injection#config-rules-constructor) for more information.

  Wire specificity
- The global instance of *Wild\\Wire\\Di* class is naturally shared.
+ The global instance of *RedCat\\Wire\\Di* class is naturally shared.

 6. Configuring the container with Rules
 ---------------------------------------